bgadrian/fastfaker/README.md

 BenchmarkNewSafeFaker_Parallel-4           50000             30893 ns/op               0 B/op          0 allocs/op
 BenchmarkNewFastFaker_Parallel-4          300000              3829 ns/op               0 B/op          0 allocs/op
 ```
+## Thanks
+This library started as a fork of [gofakeit](https://github.com/brianvoe/gofakeit/), but I had different requirements from such a library, in particular performance and extensibility.

+Because it has braking changes and it was published under a new name/repo the version started from 1 (fastfaker v1 is gofakeit v3.x)

 ## Benchmarks
 For a quick overview see [BENCHMARKS.md](./BENCHMARKS.md).